Amir79Naziri/NeuralNetworkClassifier_Project/README.md

 <h3 id="Phase8">Deeper Network !!!</h3>
 In the last phase, 3 fruits were added to the dataset, so there are seven fruits and also we need Deeper Model !!!

-###### warning: feel free to add more fruits to the dataset, but you should modify feature extraction a little bit and make your model more complex.
+###### :warning: warning: feel free to add more fruits to the dataset, but you should modify feature extraction a little bit and make your model more complex.

 <p align="right">(<a href="#top">back to top</a>)</p>